snimu/blog/contents/the-perfect-vlm/article.md

 > Training bidirectional, masked image-understanding.
 On the left are the inputs, on the right the targets, and in the middle the transformer, represented by its attention mask.
 I show the images themselves being masked and produced at the output, but for image-understanding, what would be masked and produced would be adapted image tokens.
 After all, this is about image-*understanding*.

-I would train a small percentage of the samples without masking, so that the model gets used to seeing the full image and using it for downstream tasks, and train the rest with between 0% and 100% of masked patches.
-It will become clear why I want to use up to 100% of the image-tokens when I get to image-generation.
+I would train a small percentage of the samples without masking, so that the model gets used to seeing the full image and using it for downstream tasks, and train the rest with, for example, between 25% and 75% of masked patches.

-### Should we even use SigLIP for this?
+## Go early fusion

-This is a question that I'm uncertain about.
-The idea behind it is: if we already actively train image understanding, do we not limit ourselves by using a frozen encoder that was trained by projecting into text-space, instead of training end-to-end?
+Throw away the SigLIP encoder.

-Imagine the following architecture:
+Instead, use the following architecture:

 1. Image is split into patches
 2. Patches are flattened